 You will need to apply to one of the open access calls that EuroHPC provides.
 The list of available calls can be found here.

-Organisations from participating states are eligible for access to EuroHPC JU machines.
+Organisations from participating states are eligible for access to EuroHPC machines.
 You can find the list of participating states here.

 Any European organisation is eligible for access to perform Open Science research (the results of the work are made available for open access).
 This includes public and private academic and research institutions, public sector organisations, industrial enterprises and SMEs.